 Chill & serve at 9°- 10°C : 13.0% Alc./vol.

 Classic Food Pairing Suggestions:

 A crisp, dry, unoaked, lighter style Chardonnay pairs well with: shellfish (e.g. oysters, scallops & crab), along with simply prepared chicken dishes served with a salad and varied vegetarian cuisine.

-A broader, richer, fuller-style Chardonnay which has had time in oak or barrel fermented and with age - can pair well with: grilled or roast chicken, turkey, pork-n-crackling, pasta with a cream sauce, even a seafood chowder…to name just a few - enjoy and share the journey.
+A broader, richer, fuller-style Chardonnay which has had time in oak or barrel fermented and with age - can pair well with: bbq or roast chicken, turkey, pork-n-crackling, pasta with a cream sauce, even a seafood chowder…to name just a few dishes - enjoy and share the journey.